Single sign-on with Google Workspace (SAML)

 As an alternative to Google Workspace SSO using OpenID, you can use Google Workspace as an SSO provider for your Buildkite organization using SAML.

 To complete this tutorial, you need admin privileges for both Google Workspace and Buildkite.

-You can also set up SSO providers manually with GraphQL.
-See the SSO Setup with GraphQL Guide for detailed instructions and code samples.
+See the SSO setup with GraphQL guide for detailed instructions and code samples.